-- (1) What strengths and weaknesses do the findings reveal about the program and/or the assessment process? - (2) What impact have program changes in the last several years had on student learning (indicate those program changes that resulted from previous assessment findings)? - (3) What impact have recent changes in the assessment process had on the quality and usefulness of the findings?
-Of particular importance to note are recent changes and improvements in the program that resulted from previous assessment effort.
+- (1) What strengths and weaknesses do the findings reveal about the program and/or the assessment process?
+Secondary and K-12 content teacher education candidates are performing well on state licensure exams that measure the Illinois Professional Teaching Standards and the related content standards.
+While candidates are surpassing the cut scores set by the Illinois State Board of Education, there are still areas of improvement that need to be attended to. - (2) What impact have program changes in the last several years had on student learning (indicate those program changes that resulted from previous assessment findings)?